Frederik Kiehn Clausen

 Frederik Kiehn Clausen (born 29 July 1995) is a Danish handball player who plays for GOG Håndbold and the Danish national team.
 He has also played several matches for the Danish national junior and youth teams.

+He has played his entire career at GOG and is the captain of the club.

 He made his international debut on the Danish national team on 20 June 2015 against Poland.

 He also participated at the 2015 Men's Junior World Handball Championship in Brazil, placering 2nd.